 Current and Past Initiatives

-This comprehensive study seeks to addresses the significant gap in knowledge, understanding, policy development and organizing in the US in understanding the experiences of lesbian and LGBTQ+ womxn (inclusively defined).
-The study is for people who have identified as women at any point in their journeys and want to share their experiences of centering women in their sexual, emotional, familial and personal lives.
-The study design welcomes lesbians, bisexual, pansexuals, transgender, asexual, gay and queer women who partner with women, trans men who want to report on their experience of partnering with women when they were perceived to be girls or women; and non-binary people who partner with or have partnered with women.
-The goal of the initiative is to positively impact the lives of self-identified LBTQ+ women, by informing policy and decision makers in nonprofit, service, advocacy, governmental, and community institutions with specific information and insights into the lives, experiences, concerns, and challenges facing lesbian-identified LBTQ women in the US today.
-Over the next two years, we will conduct a community-based survey, release regional and state-by-state data, and engage communities on findings.
-A fuller description is forthcoming at a new site in development called www.LGBTQwomensurvey.org.
+The goal of the initiative is to positively impact the lives of LGBTQ+ womxn, by equiping policy and decision makers in nonprofit, service, advocacy, governmental, and community institutions, with specific information and insights into the lives, experiences, concerns, and challenges facing LGBTQ+ womxn in the US today.
+Over the next two years, we will conduct the survey, release regional and state-by-state data, and engage communities on findings.
+A fuller description is forthcoming at a new site in development called www.lgbtqwomensurvey.org.

-Since 2015, this initiative's goal has been to increase understanding about poverty in LGBTQ communities and secure action to end poverty.
-From 2016-2018, we organized a participatory research project conducted by 9 organizations to develop a national poverty policy agenda Our partners included: Center for American Progress, National LGBTQ Task Force, Transgender Law Center, National Center for Lesbian Rights, Whitman Walker Clinic, Trans Women of Color Collective, CUNY Graduate Center Social Justice Sexuality Project, and the Williams Institute at UCLA Law School.
-The policy agenda was released in May 2018 and the National LGBTQ Poverty Action Network was formed in October of 2018.
+Research: Since 2015, this initiative's goal has been to increase understanding about poverty in LGBTQ communities and secure action to end poverty.
+From 2016-2018, we organized a participatory research project conducted by 9 organizations to develop a national poverty policy agenda.
+Our partners included: Center for American Progress, National LGBTQ Task Force, Transgender Law Center, National Center for Lesbian Rights, Whitman Walker Clinic, Trans Women of Color Collective, CUNY Graduate Center Social Justice Sexuality Project, and the Williams Institute at UCLA Law School.
+The policy agenda was released in May 2018 and can be found on lgbtqpoverty.info.